 Next we’ll create a detailed floral repeat combining textures, hand drawn elements, and vectors made from photographs.
 I’ll show you how to change the color and scale of your repeat elements, so you can tweak your pattern to fit your vision and personal style.

 Last we’ll create a half drop repeat with detailed vectors made from a photograph, combined with hand drawn vector elements.
 Half drop patterns help hide the repeat block seam, so your patterns flow seamlessly rather than appearing blocky and predictable.

 We’ll look at ways to add variation and movement to your pattern, so the repeat blocks are virtually invisible.

 Ready to watch the class?
-Click here to get started.
+Click here to watch the class trailer.
 Don’t have a Skillshare membership?
-No problem, pick up a free trial here:
+Pick up a free trial here: